A guide to help you create a morning routine you will stick to.

-12 simple ways to create a mindful morning routine.
+12 blissful ways to create a mindful morning routine.

 Your morning routine actually starts the night before.
 Make sure you get at least 7-8 hours of sleep every night.
 Keep your phone, laptop, or tablet out of reach so the blue light does not affect the release of melatonin in your body.